sdrasco/BlameBot/README.md

 2. **Did your artist in residence make the adorable BlameBot logo?**

-   - No. As you might guess from the quality of our financial wisdom, we couldn't afford a human artist.
+   - As you might guess from the quality of our financial wisdom, we couldn't afford a human artist.
 We outsourced that task to OpenAI's Dalle.

 ## License